-Accounting the spin degrees of freedom in nucleon-nucleon elastic scattering stills as a not well defined and quite complicated procedure.
-There are no the strict and consequent methods to construct the 5 independent helicity amplitudes for elastic nucleon-nucleon interaction:
+Taking into account the spin degrees of freedom in nucleon-nucleon elastic scattering still as a not well defined and quite complicated procedure.
+There are no strict and consequent methods to construct 5 independent helicity amplitudes for elastic nucleon-nucleon interaction:

-Only various phenomenological models for this amplitudes have been constructed and analyzing.
+Only various phenomenological models for these amplitudes have been constructed and analyzed.
 Each of these amplitudes has crossing-even and crossing-odd components $\Phi_i(s,t), \quad i=1,2,...,5$

 For the spin-averaged initial protons (antiprotons) the following equations for the total and differential cross sections and polarization are used

 Therefore in what follows we consider the case with $\Phi_2=\Phi_3=\Phi_4=0$, assuming in accordance with a common opinion that other spin amplitudes are small at high energies \cite{Bultimore, Leader, DDLN, Predazzi, CPS, Selyugin-1, Selyugin-2}.